17 Conditional probability and learning

 \[ \begin{aligned} &P(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{S}}) \\[1ex] &\quad{}= \sum_u P(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}u \nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{S}}) \\[1ex] &\quad{}= \sum_u P(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}u \mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{S}}) \cdot P(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}u \nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{S}}) \\[1ex] &\quad{}= 0.22 \cdot 0.18 + 0.01 \cdot 0.82 \\[1ex] &\quad{}= \boldsymbol{4.78\%} \end{aligned} \]

-Suppose that the agent knows that the next patient is being transported by \({\small\verb;helicopter;}\), and needs to forecast whether \({\small\verb;urgent;}\) care will be needed.
-This inference is the conditional probability \(\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{S}})\), which can also be rewritten in terms of the set of probabilities initially given:
+Now suppose that the agent learns that the next patient is being transported by \({\small\verb;helicopter;}\), and needs to forecast whether \({\small\verb;urgent;}\) care will be needed.
+This inference is the conditional probability \(\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{S}})\), which can also be rewritten in terms of the conditional probabilities given initially:

 \[ \begin{aligned} &\mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{H}}) \\[2ex] &\quad{}=\frac{ \mathrm{P}(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) }{ \mathrm{P}(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{H}}) } \\[1ex] &\quad{}=\frac{ P(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{S}}) \cdot P(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{S}}) }{ \sum_u P(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;helicopter;}\nonscript\:\vert\nonscript\:\mathopen{} U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}u \mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{S}}) \cdot P(U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}u \nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I}_{\text{S}}) } \\[1ex] &\quad{}=\frac{0.0396}{0.0478} \\[2ex] &\quad{}=\boldsymbol{82.8\%} \end{aligned} \]

-This calculation has been slightly more involved than the one in § 17.2 because the joint probabilities were not directly available.
-Our calculation involved the steps “ \(T\nonscript\:\vert\nonscript\:\mathopen{}U \longrightarrow T\land U \longrightarrow U\nonscript\:\vert\nonscript\:\mathopen{}T\) ”.
+This calculation was slightly more involved than the one in § 17.3, because in the present case the joint probabilities were not directly available.
+Our calculation involved the steps \(T\nonscript\:\vert\nonscript\:\mathopen{}U \enspace\longrightarrow\enspace T\land U \enspace\longrightarrow\enspace U\nonscript\:\vert\nonscript\:\mathopen{}T\) .

-If the agent were instead interested, say, in forecasting the transportation means knowing that the next patient requires urgent care, then the relevant degree of belief \(\mathrm{P}(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\dotso \nonscript\:\vert\nonscript\:\mathopen{} U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{S}})\) would be immediately available and no calculations would be needed.
+In this same scenario, note that if the agent were instead interested, say, in forecasting the transportation means knowing that the next patient requires urgent care, then the relevant degree of belief \(\mathrm{P}(T\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\dotso \nonscript\:\vert\nonscript\:\mathopen{} U\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}_{\text{S}})\) would be immediately available and no calculations would be needed.

-The example from the previous section can be easily generalized.
 Consider a joint quantity with component quantities \(\color[RGB]{34,136,51}X\) and \(\color[RGB]{238,102,119}Y\).
-The probabilities \(\mathrm{P}({\color[RGB]{34,136,51}X\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\dotso} \nonscript\:\vert\nonscript\:\mathopen{} {\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\dotso} \mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I})\) and \(\mathrm{P}({\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\dotso} \nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I})\) are given.
+The conditional probabilities \(\mathrm{P}({\color[RGB]{34,136,51}X\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\dotso} \nonscript\:\vert\nonscript\:\mathopen{} {\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\dotso} \mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I})\) and \(\mathrm{P}({\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\dotso} \nonscript\:\vert\nonscript\:\mathopen{} \mathsfit{I})\) are encoded in the agent from the start.

-The conditional probability for \(\color[RGB]{238,102,119}Y\), given that \(\color[RGB]{34,136,51}X\) has some specific value \(\color[RGB]{34,136,51}x^*\), is then
+The conditional probability for \(\color[RGB]{238,102,119}Y \mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}y\), given that the agent has learned that \(\color[RGB]{34,136,51}X \mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}x^*\), is then

 \[ \mathrm{P}({\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}y}\nonscript\:\vert\nonscript\:\mathopen{} {\color[RGB]{34,136,51}X\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}x^*}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}) = \frac{ \mathrm{P}( {\color[RGB]{34,136,51}X\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}x^*}\nonscript\:\vert\nonscript\:\mathopen{} {\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}y} \mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}) \cdot \mathrm{P}( {\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}y} \nonscript\:\vert\nonscript\:\mathopen{}\mathsfit{I}) }{ \sum_{\color[RGB]{238,102,119}\upsilon} \mathrm{P}( {\color[RGB]{34,136,51}X\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}x^*}\nonscript\:\vert\nonscript\:\mathopen{} {\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\upsilon} \mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I}) \cdot \mathrm{P}( {\color[RGB]{238,102,119}Y\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}\upsilon} \nonscript\:\vert\nonscript\:\mathopen{}\mathsfit{I}) } \tag{17.3}\]

-In the above formula we recognize Bayes’s theorem from § 9.5.
+In the above formula we recognize Bayes’s theorem from § 9.4.

 This formula is often exaggeratedly emphasized in the literature; some texts even present it as an “axiom” to be used in situations such as the present one.
-But we see that it is simply a by-product of the four fundamental rules of inference in a specific situation.
+But we see that this formula is simply a by-product of the four fundamental rules of inference in a specific situation.
 An AI agent who knows the four fundamental inference rules, and doesn’t know what “Bayes’s theorem” is, will nevertheless arrive at this very formula.

 17.7 Conditional densities

-The discussion so far about conditional probabilities extends to conditional probability densities, in the usual way explained in §§ 15.3 and 16.2.
+The discussion so far about conditional probabilities extends to conditional probability densities, in the usual way explained in §§15.3 and 16.2.

 If \(\color[RGB]{34,136,51}X\) and \(\color[RGB]{238,102,119}Y\) are continuous quantities, the notation